bentoml/BentoML/docs/source/frameworks/fastai.rst

 BentoML provides native support for `fastai <https://github.com/fastai/fastai>`_, and this guide provides an overview of how to use BentoML with fastai.

 Compatibility
 -------------

-BentoML requires fastai **version 2** or higher to be installed.
+BentoML requires fastai version **2.7.0** or higher to be installed.

 BentoML does not support fastai version 1.
 If you are using fastai version 1, consider using :ref:`concepts/runner:Custom Runner`.